-The Board of Directors is made up of a Non-Executive Chairman, seven (7) other Non-Executive Directors and one (1) Executive Director/Chief Executive Officer (CEO).
+The Board of Directors consist of a Non-Executive Chairperson, seven (7) other Non-Executive Directors and one (1) Executive Director/Chief Executive Officer (CEO).

 The Board comprises of persons of mixed skills with experience in different fields of human endeavour.
 The Directors are conscious of their statutory responsibilities as well as their responsibilities to shareholders and other stakeholders.
 The Board is responsible for the strategic direction of the Bank.